 To be honest, Momondo is not the best at flexible date searches, but I decided to include it in this list simply because it is the best meta search out there for finding the absolute lowest prices available.
 This is because Momondo sources the most OTAs—some of which you may need to research more on your own to know any caveats when booking.
 It’s safe to book with any of these OTAs, but there may be different change/cancelation policies and additional fees.
 Also, there may be a delay in ticketing on some of the smaller OTAs and prices are not guaranteed until your flight actually gets ticketed.

-On the initial search, Momondo only allows a +/- 3-days flex search.
-This is not ideal if you’re simply looking for the best price over a broad range of dates.
-Once you conduct an exact date search, you’ll get a bar graph showing pricing over a three-week period around your chosen travel dates.
+Momondo, managed by Kayak, has a similar flex search function in which you can opt to search for and compare cheap flights by selecting "weekend" or "month".
+Additionally, you can enter specific dates and select the option to show flights for anywhere within a range of up to three days from those selected dates.
+Once you conduct a date search, flexible or exact, you’ll get a bar graph showing pricing over a three-week period around your chosen travel dates.
 This graph is not completely accurate most of the time, but it can be a good indicator to check other dates if you see a big swing surrounding your dates.